covid19datahub/R/README.md

 ### World Bank Open Data

-Country-level covariates by [World Bank Open Data](https://data.worldbank.org/) can be downloaded via the argument `wb`.
+Country-level covariates by [World Bank Open Data](https://data.worldbank.org/) can be added via the argument `wb`.
 This is a character vector of indicator codes to download.
 The codes can be found by inspecting the corresponding URL.
 For example, the code of the indicator "Hospital beds (per 1,000 people)" available at https://data.worldbank.org/indicator/SH.MED.BEDS.ZS is `SH.MED.BEDS.ZS`.
 The indicators are typically available at a yearly frequency.
 This function returns the latest data available between the `start` and the `end` date.
 See the table at the bottom of [this page](https://datatopics.worldbank.org/universal-health-coverage/coronavirus/) for suggested indicators.

-Download GDP and and the number of hospital beds per 1,000 people:
+Example using GDP and number of hospital beds:

 ```R
 x <- covid19(wb = c("gdp" = "NY.GDP.MKTP.CD", "hosp_beds" = "SH.MED.BEDS.ZS"))